BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

 The header font is Atari-Fancy37, from [Eight Bit Atari Fonts](https://github.com/TheRobotFactory/EightBit-Atari-Fonts).
 The photos of me are from my wife, and my friends, [Yena Han](https://yenahan.squarespace.com) and [Grant Raun](https://www.grantraun.com).

 <a id="dontsueme"></a>This blog was written by Bryce Willey in his personal capacity.
-The opinions expressed on this website are my own, and do not reflect the view of the Internal Revenue Service, the Treasury Department, or the United States government.
+The opinions expressed on this website are my own, and do not reflect the views of Suffolk University.

 <!-- This disclaimer is based on the NIH disclaimer: https://ethics.od.nih.gov/using-disclaimer -->